-Other sectors, including broadcasting, have new guidance about continuity of service from January 2021, which can be found here.
+Other sectors, including broadcasting, have new guidance about continuity of service from January 2021.
 As a broadcaster, you will still need to review your current licence to ensure you have the right to broadcast in EU countries.

-At the end of the transition period, both the Audiovisual Media Services Directive and the ‘country of origin principle’ will no longer apply to services under UK jurisdiction broadcast into the EU.
-However, the European Convention on Transfrontier Television framework will still apply.
-Read more about what this means for broadcasting services on gov.uk.
+The Audiovisual Media Services Directive and the ‘country of origin principle’ no longer applies to services under UK jurisdiction broadcast into the EU.
+However, the European Convention on Transfrontier Television frameworkl continues to apply.
+Read more about what this means for broadcasting services.

 Hauliers and traders need to familiarise themselves with the changes to road haulage movements.fi.
 Find more information on operator licenses and permits for international road haulage on gov.uk.
 The Road Haulage Association has guidance for Hauliers and Commercial Drivers Transporting Goods Between Great Britain and the EU.